Food background

 Bozeman's Food Culture Clash: When Silicon Valley Meets Cowboy Country

 Bozeman, Montana - Ground zero for America's most heated food culture battle.
 On one side: fourth-generation ranchers defending traditional Montana agriculture.
-On the other: wealthy California transplants importing farm-to-table revolution.
+On the other: wealthy California transplants importing a costly, farm-to-table revolution.
 The result?
-A culinary civil war threatening to redefine Bozeman's identity.
+A culinary civil war threatening to redefine Bozeman's identity along the I-90 corridor.

 The Million-Dollar Question: Who Owns Bozeman's Plate?

 Walk Main Street in Bozeman and you'll witness the divide firsthand.
-The historic Baxter Hotel serves grass-fed ribeye with huckleberry coulis, charging $52 for what locals call "a decent steak dinner."
-Across the street, a new "sustainable eatery" offers avocado toast and kombucha for $18, served to customers in Patagonia vests discussing their latest Tesla purchase.
+The historic Baxter Hotel now serves grass-fed ribeye with huckleberry coulis, charging $52 for what locals call "a decent steak dinner."
+Across the street, a new bakery sells $6 sourdough loaves made with locally milled grain.
+The price reflects the philosophy: high cost, high ethics, highly exclusive.

 Bozeman's Identity Crisis

 Have you experienced Bozeman's food culture clash?
-Which side are you on?
+Which side are you on: The $52 ethical steak or the affordable, traditional dinner?

 Never Miss a Meal